apache/nuttx/tools/README.txt

-  configure.sh is a bash script that is used to configure NuttX for a given target board in a environment that supports POSIX paths (Linux, Cygwin, OSX, or similar).
+  configure.sh is a bash script that is used to configure NuttX for a given target board in a environment that supports POSIX paths (Linux, Cygwin, macOS, or similar).
 See configs/README.txt or Documentation/NuttxPortingGuide.html for a description of how to configure NuttX with this script.

   configure.c, cfgparser.c, and cfgparser.h can be used to build a work-alike